gosu/chingu/README.new.md

 This will add `/path/to/your/game/gfx` and `/path/to/your/game/samples` to Image and Sound.

-Thanks to Jacious of rubygame (https://github.com/rubygame/rubygame) for his named resource code powering this.
+Thanks to Jacious of RubyGame (https://github.com/rubygame/rubygame) for his named resource code powering this.

 ### Text

 Text is a class to give the use of Gosu::Font a more rubyish feel and fit it better into Chingu.

 ```ruby